 Mysore is a famous city in Karnataka.
 It has a rich history and also pleasant climate.
 Due to this there are always flowers everywhere.
 It is city of gardens.
 There are numerous monumental buildings and temples.
-Near by is the Sangam where Cauvery river segments again merge.
+Nearby is the place called Sangam where Cauvery river segments again merge.
 Also the famous palace of Tipu Sultan and his fort which was surrounded by a deep moat on all sides.
 But he was killed there.

 I came across these shrubs first time in the campus of CFTRI Mysore.
 The institute is doing research to increase the yield of flowers and seeds.
 Seeds are used as natural dye for food coloring.
+It is added to sweets for giving them a color.
+Women put the dye powder into the hair parting.
 Seed coating contains carotenoids which impart red color and terpenes give the scent.

 The trees are natives of South America.
 Small numbers grow in Karnataka and adjoining states of South India.
 Flowers come in bunches and have tough spiny hairs.
 When you open the the flower case, inside are seeds and your hands will be colored red with the dye.
 South Americans used it for many purposes like lipstick, body painting and medicine.
 I took some photos.